Alexander Yakovlev (engineer): Biography

 Yakovlev was born in Moscow, where his father was an employee of the Nobel Brothers oil company.
-From 1919 to 1921 he worked as a part-time courier while still in school, and in 1922 he built his first model airplane as part of a school project.
+From 1919 to 1921, he worked as a part-time courier while still in school, and in 1922 he built his first model aeroplane as part of a school project.
 In 1924, he built a glider, the AVF-10, which made its first flight on 24 September 1924.
-The design won an award, and secured him a position as a worker at the Zhukovsky Air Force Military Engineering Academy.
+The design won an award and secured him a position as a worker at the Zhukovsky Air Force Military Engineering Academy.
 However, his repeated attempts to gain admission to the Academy were denied due to his “lack of proletariat origins”.
 In 1927, Yakovlev designed the AIR-1 ultralight aircraft.
-This was the first of a series of ten aircraft he designed between 1927 and 1933.
+This was the first of ten aircraft he designed between 1927 and 1933.

-In 1927, Yakovlev finally gained admittance to the Academy, and graduated in 1931.
+In 1927, Yakovlev finally gained admittance to the Academy and graduated in 1931.
 He was then assigned to the Moscow Aviation Plant No. 39, where his first design bureau of lightweight aviation was established in 1932.
 He became the main designer in 1935, then the chief designer (1956–1984) of aircraft for the Yakovlev Design Bureau.